 We recommend these highly-rated hotels near Vancouver's beautiful Stanley Park:

-- Fairmont Pacific Rim: 5-star luxury, park and harbor views, rooftop pool, deluxe spa.
+- Fairmont Pacific Rim: This 5-star hotel features park and harbor views, a rooftop pool, and deluxe spa.

-- Coast Coal Harbour Hotel by APA: mid-range pricing, contemporary decor, heated outdoor pool, hot tub.
+- Coast Coal Harbour Hotel by APA: A great mid-range hotel, the Coast Coal Harbour offers contemporary decor, a heated outdoor pool, and hot tub.

-- Times Square Suites Hotel: affordable apartment hotel, city views, full kitchens, rooftop patio with BBQs.
+- Times Square Suites Hotel: This affordable apartment hotel comes with city views, full kitchens, and a rooftop patio with barbecues.